PCMDI/pcmdi_metrics/README.md

 The metrics package consists of four parts: 1) Analysis software, 2) an observationally-based database of global (or near global, land or ocean) annual cycle climatologies, 3) a database of performance metrics computed for CMIP models and 4) package documentation.

 The package expects model data to be [CF-compliant](http://cfconventions.org/).
 To successfully use the package some input data "conditioning" may be required.
-We provide a number of demo scripts within the package to facilitate new users.
+We provide several demo scripts within the package to facilitate new users.

 GETTING STARTED
 ----------------